Collecting payments with FinDock

 Mandate management

-A "mandate" is the authorization customers give you to collect money from their accounts.
+A "mandate" is the authorization payers give you to collect money from their accounts.
 When using external processors, managing these authorizations is largely the role of your PSP.

 File types generated by FinDock